janosgyerik/articles/hacking-contest-lessons/level2.md

-## Level 2: validate all types of user input
+## Level 2: validate all types of input

-As the message of the day explains, the next challenge is a web-based vulnerability.
+As the message of the day explains, this challenge is a web-based vulnerability.
 Let's start by opening the URL to see what the page does:

     curl localhost:8002